-Countries in Latin America & the Caribbean, like many around the world, are dealing with severe crises of socioeconomic inequality.
-Across the region this manifests in dire consequences for livability, including epidemics of crime and violence, social and political conflict, and stigmatization of marginalized groups.
-Further compounded by the impacts of rapid urbanization and climate change, inequality is a critical impediment to the development of the region as a whole.
+Countries across Latin America, like many around the world, are dealing with severe crises of socioeconomic inequality.
+Across the region this manifests in dire consequences for livability, including epidemics of crime and violence, social and political conflict, environmental crisis, and stigmatization of marginalized groups.

-Despite these challenges, the geographic and socio-economic margins also represent spaces of unique potential.
-In many of the regions where IRD has worked, distance from political and economic centers has contributed to the development of strong informal leadership networks, collective regional identities, and alternative conceptions and models of the economy – all of which become crucial assets to leverage in the pursuit of equitable development.
+Despite these challenges, sub-national regions also represent spaces of unique potential for creating alternatives.
+In many of the places where our partners work, distance from political and economic centers has contributed to strong informal leadership networks, collective regional identities, and distinct conceptions and models of the economy – all of which are crucial assets to leverage in the pursuit of equitable development.

-Assessing Community Innovation Capacity in the Amazon Piedmont Region
+Community & Territorial Innovation in the Colombia Pacific Region

 Research from the Periphery: Building Community Capacity at Instituto Banco Palmas